Revd Dr Dave Bookless

 Director of Theology

-Dave’s passion is communicating biblical teaching to today’s cultures, and he has spoken in many countries to conferences, colleges and churches.
-He has contributed to many books and has authored two: Planetwise – Dare to Care for God’s World (IVP, 2008) and God Doesn’t do Waste (IVP, 2010), selected by Third Way magazine as one of its books of the year for 2010.
+Dave’s passion is communicating biblical teaching to today’s cultures, and he has spoken around the world to conferences, colleges and churches.
+He has a PhD from Cambridge University on biblical theology and biodiversity conservation, and has contributed to many books and articles.
+One of his books, Planetwise – Dare to Care for God’s World (IVP, 2008) has been translated into Chinese, Dutch, French, German and Spanish and is used as a basic biblical guide to creation care in many contexts.
+Another, God Doesn’t do Waste (IVP, 2010), tells the story of Dave and his family’s journey into caring for creation leading to founding A Rocha UK, and was selected by Third Way magazine as one of its books of the year for 2010.

 Born and raised in India, Dave has a love for Indian food, Indian culture and Indian Christianity.
-He, his wife Anne, and their four daughters live in multi-cultural Southall, London, where Dave (an ordained Anglican minister) shares in the leadership of a multi-racial church and where as a family they try to live as sustainably as possible.
-Dave is also a qualified bird-ringer and loves birding, islands and mountains.
+He, his wife Anne, and their family live in multi-cultural Southall, London, where Dave (an ordained Anglican minister) is part-time Vicar of a multi-racial church, St Mary’s Norwood Green and where as a family they try to live as sustainably as possible.
+Dave is also a qualified bird-ringer and loves birding, islands, running and mountains.

-Follow Dave each month on Planetwise, the A Rocha International blog.
+Dave is a regular contributor to Planetwise, the A Rocha International blog.

 After an involvement of over 20 years, why are you still with A Rocha?